KoriKosmos/Oozora-Subaru-OS/README.md

 # Oozora-Subaru-OS
-Linux from Scratch personal distro with the goal of theming everything possible around the Hololive 2nd Gen Vtuber Oozora Subaru
+Personal distro with the goal of theming everything possible around the Hololive 2nd Gen Vtuber Oozora Subaru